theosotr/fsmove-eval/README.md

   enables system call tracing
   inside the Docker container.
-* `-v` (Docker option): Through the option `-v`, we mount two local files inside container.
+* `-v` (Docker option): Through the option `-v`, we mount two local files inside the container.
-  First, we mount the script located in `$(pwd)/examples/mysql_db.pp` into `/home/fsmove/init.pp` that corresponds to the location of where our container tries to find the entrypoint Puppet script that we want to analyze.
+  First, we mount the script located in `$(pwd)/example/mysql_db.pp` into `/home/fsmove/init.pp` that corresponds to the location where the container tries to find the entrypoint Puppet script that we want to analyze.
   Second, we mount the directory `$(pwd)/out` into `/home/fsmove/data`.
-  All the results of the analysis produced during the execution of container are stored in the local directory`$(pwd)/out`.
+  All the analysis results
+  produced during the execution of this container are stored in the local directory`$(pwd)/out`.
 * `-m` (Image option): This option takes the name of the module as it is specified in [Forge API](https://forge.puppet.com/).